St Andrews Harbour closes after Storm Babet causes slipway to wash away

-St Andrews Harbour has been closed after Storm Babet caused significant structural damage that led to a slipway being washed away.
+The main pier and the harbour in St Andrews have been closed after Storm Babet caused significant structural damage that led to a slipway being washed away.

-The exceptional rainfall and strong winds wreaked havoc on coastal communities up Scotland’s east coast last week.
-On Sunday, the north west slipway at the harbour in St Andrews washed away, which caused damage to its east gate, the St Andrews Harbour Trust said.
+The unprecedented rainfall and strong winds last week wreaked havoc on communities in Scotland, particularly along the east coast.
+Fresh yellow weather warnings for rain have been issued, with the Met Office warning the south-west, central and eastern parts of the country will be most affected.

-The damage meant the west end of the nearby small car park also eroded.
+The main pier in St Andrews, regularly used by tourists, residents and students, was closed on Tuesday pending further investigation and repair after damage to the wall was found.

 VisitScotland unveils campaign in partnership with ferry operator DFDS to boost Scottish tourism during low season